mendelbrot/mendelbrot.github.io/README.md

 Flex is the most flexible class, it's used for basically everything.

-**update:** the easiest way yo center horizontally is to set a max width and set the horizontal margin to auto: `max-w-prose mx-auto`

 When searching for help about custom widths i found out that you can enter them explicitly like this: `w-[740px]`.
 And you can also put custom values in the `tailwind.config.js` to extend tailwind with your own styles.

 **update:** custom width wasn't needed afterall because `max-w-prose` gives an optimal reading width of 65 characters.